19 Value for Money Halal Buffets in Singapore (2019)

 Asian Market Cafe Buffet at Fairmont Hotel

-Asian Market Cafe‘s dinner buffet is rather steeply priced at $72++ to $76++ per person, which puts it in the $80something range after taxes.
-Definitely come armed with a credit card that gives you dining discounts here.
+Asian Market Cafe‘s dinner buffet is rather steeply priced at $68++ to $78++ per person, which puts it in the $80-something range after taxes.
+Definitely come armed with a credit card that gives 1 for 1 buffet discounts here.

 At that price, you’d expect expensive seafood like crabs and lobsters, but they don’t seem to have it.
 Instead, the chilled seafood selection consists of just prawns, scallops, mussels and oysters.
 They do, however, seem to have quite an impressive cold counter of salads and vegetarian options, as well as sashimi and sushi.